nikkushankar/HailStorm/README.md

 # Hailstorm: Integration and Load Testing Tool using Java 11

-Java 11 includes support for JEP 330, Launch Single-File Source-Code Programs, is one of the new features introduced in the JDK 11 release.
+Java 11 includes support for JEP 330, Launch Single-File Source-Code Programs.
 This feature allows you to execute a Java source code file directly using the java interpreter.
 The source code is compiled in memory and then executed by the interpreter, without producing a .class file on disk.
 This enables using Java similar to a scripting language.
 With earlier precompiled java frameworks, People used to put a lot of stuff in configration files.
 Now its no longer needed people can create easily editable scripts and use them on the go.
+Check the examples included in the folder src/test/java

 Inspired by https://github.com/mstump/httpbench/blob/master/httpbench.go